 Chase has an unofficial policy where your application for Chase credit cards is declined when you apply for five or more credit cards in the last 24 months.
 Even being listed as an authorized user counts as one of the 5 applications.
 It doesn’t matter which bank you applied to, and it doesn’t matter if one of those five applications were declined.
 All applications are viewed the same.

 So, before applying for one of the Sapphire cards or the Ink Business Preferred, make sure you have fewer than 5 credit card applications in the most recent 24 months.
 If you’re unsure how many credit card applications you have, you can find out with your free credit score.

 Also, you may have to space your applications if you want both of these cards.
 One option is waiting at least three months between applications.
 This gives you time to earn the signup bonus with each card.
 Plus, some Chase card owners report having their second application declined when it was submitted within three months of the first card.

 The competition to find the best Chase credit cards is tough.
-But, the Sapphire Preferred, Reserve and Ink Business Preferred take the top spots for us.
-With these two cards, you know you earn the most points on each purchase.
+But, the Sapphire Preferred, Reserve, and Ink Business Preferred take the top spots for us.
+With these cards, you know you earn the most points on each purchase.
 Plus, you have great redemption options and card benefits.